 2140 - Third Hakar Unification war.
 After astounding military defeats, the lands of Mirmi and Krekara were carved up between the victors in an uneasy stalemate.

-2143 - The Rhemazar tribe of the Zhan Khazan and the Punjiiras, a group of ex slaves turned raiders in the fall of the empire, settle in the ruins of the walled city of Nirni after an uneasy truce on a shared battlefield against a Selem loyalist ambush.
+2143 - The Rhemazar tribe of the Zhan Khazan and the Punjiiras, a group of ex slaves turned raiders in the fall of the empire, settle in the ruins of the walled city of Nulla after an uneasy truce on a shared battlefield against a Selem loyalist ambush.

 2150 - The aftermath of the chaotic fall of the second Selem Empire ends.
 Hrarar holdings form city states based on cultural heritage and common dialect.
 Nationalistic ideals supplant subservience to the Emperors of old.
 Meanwhile, the Hadii build up their armies to form the Third Selem Empire.

 2164 - The Rhemazar spread across the weakened walled cities in the north east and spread their dominion.
 Several petty tribal kingdoms form, squabbling under each other.
 The Punjiiras are assimilated in the process, mixing together with the tribal Zhan-Khazan.